DeXter-rno076/breedingparents-specialpage/README.md

 * better zoom limits (maybe dependent on the svg size)

 ## needs data stuff
-* add property that has the correct name casing
-* some moves are blocked by Nachahmer
-* Kugelblitz and Volttackle
-* one general JSON file that has all pkmn names, move names and some config data
-* female only pkmn -> are limited to their line

 ## time plan
-* names
-  * lowercase names in text suggestions -> changing names to lowercase at the end and only in final datasets
-  * subpage links to correctly capitalised normal forms
-  * renamed moves in text input
-* nachahmer
-* bug: nur weibliche pokémon (Arbok Giftzahn G8)
-* config file
-  * check typos in move names
-  * outsource some constants (games to sk, games to gen, renamed moves)

 # bugs
-* Arbok Giftzahn G8: pkmn occur multiple times

 # quality of life todos
 * button to get to the middle
 * mouse wheel: switch between scrolling and zooming
 * old gen -> say which specific game
-* remove leaflet link

 # after 'release' (aka. never)
 * solve redundancies (e. g. check each tree section for equality => do this bottom up => much more efficient, Glumanda Konter Gen8 is one of the extreme cases)